 Psalm 91: 1-2 Whoever dwells in the shadow of the Most High will rest in the shadow of the Almighty.
 I will say of the Lord, "He is my refuge and my fortress, my God,

 The school's theme this year is Making Disciples.
 What does this theme mean to you or what is one way that you can have an impact as a disciple of Jesus?

-If you could have dinner with any famous person, who would you choose?
+If you could be any character from a childhood fairytale, who would you be?

 I guess I would be Cinderella.
 She was kind to everyone, even the little animals.
 She kept a good attitude, even though her step-mother and step-sisters were rotten to her.
 She stayed true to herself and what she believed, even though she lived in a hostile environment.
 And finally, she won the heart of the prince - who loved her not because of status, how beautiful she was, or because of money.
 He loved her because of the beauty he saw in her heart.
 And they lived happily ever after!

 Master's Degree: Curriculum Design and Assessment, Olivet Nazarene University, IL